 1. Eat a balanced breakfast every day; never underestimate the positive effects of a filling, healthy meal first thing.
 You’ll bound into the office, attack workouts with gusto and won’t be tempted to resort to quick fix energisers (Diet Coke and a custard cream is not breakfast).
-Download our Project Bikini guide to learn how to rustle up the likes of buckwheat cinnamon pancakes and blueberry compote porridge, and check out these speedy, tasty weekday ideas.
+Check out these speedy, tasty breakfast ideas.

 3. On the subject of a brew, fatigue can be a symptom of dehydration.
 Stay hydrated by drinking decaffeinated liquids throughout the day.
 I know it can be boring, so give H2O the edge with these refreshing ideas.

 4. Try to include a source of protein at every meal to sustain energy released from food.
 Handily, we have your ultimate guide to protein right here.